bkjohnson/learn-web-components/exercises/ex_2.md

 1. Open `src/index.html`
 1. Find the `<todo-completed>` node and see that it already has the `todo` and `completed` props on the node.

-We are already passing props to the component, but similar to Exercise 1, it is not making use of them.
+We're already passing props to the component, but similar to Exercise 1, it's not making use of them.
 We'll have to modify the component definition to change that.

 1. Open `src/components/todo-completed/todo-completed.tsx`
 1. We can see where the hard-coding is coming from: